 Stagnant Qi and Blood of the Lower Jiao and Infertility

 In Chinese medicine, there is a functional organ system called the Triple Burner, or more specifically, the Triple Jiao; it has no comparable organ in western medicine.
 The uterus is located in the Lower Jiao, and the energy can be disrupted by a stagnation of Qi and Blood.
 Moving Qi and Blood and breaking up stagnation is vital in promoting conception, but would be contraindicated in a pregnancy.
 The Lower Jiao would include the uterus and fallopian tubes.
-Look to Stasis in the Lower Palace formula and Free and Easy Wanderer formula.
+Consider our organic Stasis in the Lower Palace formula!

 Dampness Creating Stagnation of the Lower Jiao and Infertility

 Infertility can also be attributed to Internal Dampness, another underlying cause of stagnation of the Lower Jiao.
 Internal Dampness is not recognized or addressed with western medicine, but can be addressed utilizing Chinese medicinal herbs.
 This condition is often seen with fibroids, PCOS, and endometriosis in women.
 Consider our Organic Restore the Middle Way formula!

 Men are also afflicted with Dampness in the Lower Jiao; prostate issues are often complicated with Internal Dampness.